BABA'S ASHRAM FED EVERYONE

 We know that when people aren't scrambling to find scraps to eat life feels a little less stressful.
 They can even think a bit about their children's future.
 They can dare to dream.
 With full bellies, everyone can stay healthier and life is a little easier.
 Our feed kits can help.

 Baba's Food Kits Mean A Family Can Eat Well

 Each kit costs $14.
 It includes wheat flour for making chapatis, rice and lentils, potatoes and green vegetables, sugar, cooking oil, turmeric, red chili and when available, fresh fruit like mangoes or bananas.
 Kits also provide washing detergent and soap.
 And there are always cookies as a treat for the children.

-It's a remarkable number: Only $14 US buys all that food for a hungry family for a week and a half.
-That's 150 meals.
+It's a remarkable number: Only $14 US buys all that food for a hungry family for at least a week.
 And of course, if you choose, there are other kits that will feed families for longer stretches of time.

 In India, people greet each other with the word "Namaste," which is a greeting of respect, or honoring, the other.
 It can also be translated as "the Sacred in me recognizes the Sacred in you."

 Please join us in feeding the hungry people of Northern India.

 Donate Money.
 Any amount helps.

 All money received, except for some basic administration and delivery fees, goes directly to food.

 Baba’s Feed Project is run by its three board members who all work on a volunteer basis.